Payment Syncing

 check-ach-scheduler (Lambda)

-│ query DynamoDB for all ACHSENT payments
+│ query DynamoDB for ACHSENT payments, excluding credits

 ▼